 User’s Query:- I am new to SharePoint and PowerShell.
-I am trying to connect to SharePoint Online using PowerShell but I encounter Connect-SPOService error.
+I am trying to connect to SharePoint Online using PowerShell, but I encounter the Connect-SPOService error.
 I am frustrated with this issue.
 If anyone knows how to resolve it, please reply as soon as possible.

-Reasons of Could Not Connect to SharePoint Online Error
+Reasons for Could Not Connect to SharePoint Online Error

-- Incorrect Admin URL while connecting to the SharePoint Online.
+- Incorrect Admin URL while connecting to SharePoint Online.

-- Older version of the SharePoint Online management shell.
+- An older version of the SP Online management shell.

 - Using PowerShell 7 or above also creates compatibility issues with SharePoint.